The Bio Star · Volume I

 "Where do I read the inspector findings?"

-"What is Insider membership?"
+"What is the Membership?"

 "How do you make money if you refuse advertising?"